 Include the cost of utilities paid by you even if the tenant has reimbursed you.
 Reimbursed utilities will be included as income on line 3, “Rents received” and offset on line 17.

 Include depreciation expenses for all capital improvements.
-It’s important to calculate the property’s adjusted cost basis value accurately because this will determine not only depreciation expense but will impact the amount of capital gains tax liability when the property is sold.
+It’s important to calculate the property’s adjusted cost basis value accurately because this will determine not only depreciation expense but will impact the number of capital gains tax liability when the property is sold.

 Itemize other expenses such as homeowners’ association (HOA) fees, subscriptions, books, education, bank fees and De Minimus Safe Harbor expenses not included in repairs.